anki/ga-autotrack-ids/README.md

 ### Custom builds

-Autotrack comes with its own build system, so you can create autotrack bundles containing just the plugins you need.
-Once you've [installed autotrack via npm](#loading-autotrack-via-npm), you can create custom builds by running the `ga-autotrack-ids` command.
+GA Autotrack IDs comes with its own build system, so you can create bundles containing just the plugins you need.
+Once you've [installed autotrack via npm](#loading-ga-autotrack-id-via-npm), you can create custom builds by running the `ga-autotrack-ids` command.

 For example, the following command generates an `ga-autotrack-ids.js` bundle and source map for just the `hitIdTracker`, and `hitTimestampTracker` plugins: